nikolastoti/fts-public-assignment/README.md

 3. Create a pull request with your changes to this repository when you are ready

 ## Notes
-1. You can use bootstrap or any other CSS framework for your implementation.
-Try to match the design styles
+1. You can use `Bootstrap` or any other CSS framework for your implementation **(or none of course)**.
+Try to match the design
-2. You can use React but you get bonus points if you do this in Angular :)
+2. You can use any of the recent Angular versions (at least v14+)
-3. You can use either Javascript or Typescript, but prefer the latter.
-You can import or copy the data from `data.ts` file any way you need to
+3. You can import or copy the data from `data.ts` file any way you want
-4. You can use any of the available browser features/APIs to persist data between page refreshes
+4. You can use any of the available browser features/APIs to persist data between page reloads
 5. The relations between the data use a classic relational approach (id based)
-6. The undo function is performed **per item** and should work for any item list length
+6. The undo function is performed **per item** and should work for _any item list length_
+7. Try to use best practices as you would always do.
+Don't focus only on functionality or styling only